Powertec Electric Inc.

 Finally, the biggest reason to remove knob and tube wiring are Manitoba’s insurance companies.
 Many are simply refusing to insure homes with knob and tube wiring, as they believe your home poses a higher risk to fire loss.
 Many times an insurance company will give you a very tight deadline to comply or your insurance will be cancelled.
 As a homeowner it puts you in a bad position as almost all mortgages require insurance to be placed on the property.
 So it is better to replace the knob and tube wiring in your home before you need to.
 If nothing else, when it comes time to sell your home, you will most likely be able to command a higher price as a result of having updated wiring.
 It also eliminates updated wiring as a condition in the offer to purchase your home.

 Now that you know what knob and tube wiring is, and why you should have it replaced, call Powertec Electric now at 204-896-3446 to get started. we have done so many knob and tube removal jobs that we are now specialize in this area of electrical work.
 That means we can get it done, quickly and efficiently, saving you money.
 We even made it easy and affordable to rewire your home with financing available through Crelogix.
-With easy affordable monthly payments, plus a higher resale value for your safer and insurable home, there is no reason why you should put off replacing your knob and tube wiring.
+With easy affordable monthly payments, plus a higher resale value for your safer and insurable home.